mental-design/mental-design.github.io/type/bam/models/notes_content.md

-Basically A Mono (BAM) is a geometric monoline monospaced typeface primarily designed for code.
+Basically A Mono (BAM) is a geometric monolinear monospaced typeface primarily designed for code.
 <!-- Motivation -->The main motivation for designing BAM was to have a visually uniform typeface to reduce clutter.
 Basic guidelines were set to achieve the goals:

 1) Use lines with uniformly thickness.
 (No line modulation.)